sds/scss-lint/lib/scss_lint/linter/README.md

 ## NoPixels

-Allow usage of pixel values.
+Disallow usage of pixel values.
+Optionally, skip enforcement on specific properties defined in `ignored_properties`.

 If you want all relative units, say: